 - Supply Chain Manhattan solutions provide companies across industries the tools needed to manage distribution and optimize transportation costs throughout the entire network.
 Manhattan provides shippers the most comprehensive transportation management solutions in the market.
 This includes moving freight via the most cost-effective means possible while also meeting service level expectations.
 Likewise, Manhattan's Warehouse Management solutions are widely regarded as industry leading systems designed to optimize productivity and throughput in distribution centers and warehouses around the world. - Omni-Channel Meeting ever-evolving consumer expectations of service, inventory availability and delivery convenience is a challenge every retailer must meet head on.
-Manhattan's Omni-Channel solutions provide both 'central' or corporate solutions that manage inventory availability across all channels and locations as well as 'local' solutions deployed in retail stores to empower store associates to satisfy the demands of the walk-in shopper and the online customer. - Inventory Manhattan solutions provide distributors of any finished goods (apparel, food, auto parts, pharmaceuticals, etc.) the ability to forecast demand, determine when, where and how much inventory is needed and translate this into a profitable inventory buying plan.
+Manhattan's Omni-Channel solutions provide both 'central' or corporate solutions that manage inventory availability across all channels and locations as well as 'local' solutions deployed in retail stores, including point of sale, to empower store associates to satisfy the demands of the walk-in shopper and the online customer. - Inventory Manhattan solutions provide distributors of any finished goods (apparel, food, auto parts, pharmaceuticals, etc.) the ability to forecast demand, determine when, where and how much inventory is needed and translate this into a profitable inventory buying plan.
 Through the use of advanced science and sophisticated analytics, customer service level is maximized with the minimum necessary inventory investment.
 Industry changes driven by omni-channel retail, pharmaceutical regulations and other trends make this an area of particular need for many retailers and wholesale distributors.

-Our business model is singularly focused on the development and implementation of complex supply chain commerce software solutions that are designed to optimize supply chain effectiveness and efficiency for our customers.
+Our business model is singularly focused on the development and implementation of complex commerce enablement software solutions that are designed to optimize supply chains, and retail store operations including point of sale effectiveness and efficiency for our customers.
 We have three principal sources of revenue:

-- licenses of our supply chain software;
+- licenses of our software;

 - professional services, including solutions planning and implementation, related consulting, customer training, and customer support services and software enhancements (collectively, "services"); and

 - hardware sales and other revenue.

-In the three months ended March 31, 2015, we generated \$133.5 million in total revenue, with a revenue mix of: license revenue 14%; services revenue 76%; and hardware and other revenue 10%.
+In the three and nine months ended September 30, 2015, we generated \$142.3 million and \$414.9 million in total revenue, respectively, with a revenue mix of: license revenue 13%; services revenue 79%; and hardware and other revenue 8% for the three months ended September 30, 2015, and license revenue 14%; services revenue 77%; and hardware and other revenue 9% for the nine months ended September 30, 2015.

-We manage our business based on three geographic regions: the Americas, Europe, the Middle East and Africa (EMEA), and Asia-Pacific (APAC).
+The Company has three geographic reportable segments: the Americas, Europe, the Middle East and Africa (EMEA), and Asia-Pacific (APAC).
 Geographic revenue is based on the location of the sale.
-Our international revenue was approximately \$32.9 million for the three months ended March 31, 2015, which represents approximately 25% of our total revenue.
+Our international revenue was approximately \$37.5 million and \$99.8 million for the three and nine months ended September 30, 2015, respectively, which represents approximately 26% and 24% of our total revenue for the three and nine months ended September 30, 2015, respectively.
 International revenue includes all revenue derived from sales to customers outside the United States.
-At March 31, 2015, we employed approximately 2,800 employees worldwide, of which 1,340 employees are based in the Americas, 190 in EMEA, and 1,270 in APAC (including India).
+At September 30, 2015, we employed approximately 2,900 employees worldwide, of which 1,400 employees are based in the Americas, 200 in EMEA, and 1,300 in APAC (including India).
 We have offices in Australia, China, France, India, Japan, the Netherlands, Singapore, and the United Kingdom, as well as representatives in Mexico and reseller partnerships in Latin America, Eastern Europe, the Middle East, South Africa, and Asia.